aquametalabs/django-cached-field/README.rst

 TODO
 ----

+* Figure out if we can turn temporal_triggers into a celery job that happens once at the given time.
 * All my tests are in the project I pulled this out of, but based on models therein.
 I don't have experience making tests for standalone django libraries.
 Someone wanna point me to a tutorial?
 * Recalculation task will not adapt to recalculation_needed_field_name option
 * Replace use of _recalculation_needed regex with class-level registry of cached fields.